Nerva: Early life

-Marcus Cocceius Nerva was born in the village of Narni, 50 kilometers north of Rome, as the son of Marcus Cocceius Nerva, suffect consul during the reign of Caligula (37–41), and Sergia Plautilla.
-He was born on 8 November, but the exact year is disputed.
+Marcus Cocceius Nerva born in the village of Narni, 50 kilometers north of Rome, as the son of Marcus Cocceius Nerva, suffect consul during the reign of Caligula (37–41), and Sergia Plautilla.
+Cassius Dio states that Nerva was an Italiot, a Greek colonist in Italy, but doesn't specify his provincial origin.
+Aurelius Victor reports that he was from Crete.

+Nerva was born on 8 November, but the exact year is disputed.
 Ancient sources report the date as either 30 or 35.
 He had at least one attested sister, named Cocceia, who married Lucius Salvius Otho Titianus, the brother of the earlier Emperor Otho.
-Like Vespasian, the founder of the Flavian dynasty, Nerva was a member of a newer Italian nobility rather than one of the Julio-Claudians.
+Like Vespasian, the founder of the Flavian dynasty, Nerva was a member of a newer Italian nobility and plebian, rather than one of the patrician Julio-Claudians.
 Nevertheless, the Cocceii were among the most esteemed and prominent political families of the late Republic and early Empire, attaining consulships in each successive generation.

 The direct ancestors of Nerva on his father's side, all named Marcus Cocceius Nerva, were associated with imperial circles from the time of Emperor Augustus (r.
 27 BC – AD 14).
 His great-grandfather was consul in 36 BC (in replacement, and abdicated), and Governor of Asia in the same year.
 His grandfather became suffect consul in July of either 21 or 22, and was known as a personal friend of Emperor Tiberius (r.
 14–37), accompanying the emperor during his voluntary seclusion on Capri from 23 onwards, dying in 33.
 Nerva's father finally attained the consulship under the Emperor Caligula.
-The Cocceii were connected with the Julio-Claudian dynasty through the marriage of Sergia Plautilla's brother Gaius Octavius Laenas, and Rubellia Bassa, the step-great-granddaughter of Tiberius.
+The Cocceii were connected with the Julio-Claudian dynasty through the marriage of Sergia Plautilla's brother Gaius Octavius Laenas, and Rubellia Bassa, the great-granddaughter of Tiberius.

 Imperial service

 Not much of Nerva's early life or career is recorded, but it appears he did not pursue the usual administrative or military career.
 He was praetor-elect in the year 65 and, like his ancestors, moved in imperial circles as a skilled diplomat and strategist.
 As an advisor to Emperor Nero, he successfully helped detect and expose the Pisonian conspiracy of 65.
 His exact contribution to the investigation is not known, but his services must have been considerable, since they earned him rewards equal to those of Nero's guard prefect Tigellinus.
 He received triumphal honors – which was usually reserved for military victories – and the right to have his statues placed throughout the palace.

 According to the contemporary poet Martial, Nero also held Nerva's literary abilities in high esteem, hailing him as the "Tibullus of our time".
 Another prominent member of Nero's entourage was Vespasian, an old and respected general who had celebrated military triumphs during the 40s.
 It appears Vespasian befriended Nerva during his time as an imperial advisor, and may have asked him to watch over Vespasian's youngest son Domitian when Vespasian departed for the Jewish war in 67.